 A round of applause to Vicki for developing this product and getting it out there, not an easy task for a niche product in a tough climate.
 Like the sound of this flour?
-You can buy it on Amazon, or get a bulk buy from Vicki direct.
+You can buy it from Vicki direct.
 Alternatively speak to your local health food shop or deli and ask them to get in touch with Vicki and start stocking it.
 I would love to see this product made by a small producer stocked far and wide.

 - 300 g free from fairy gluten free self raising flour, sieved

 - pinch of salt

 - 60g unrefined sugar (used half rapadura and half light muscovado)

 - 100-150g sultanas / chopped diced apricots (pre-soaked for 15 minutes in warm water),

 - 6 tbsp milk (milk choice up to you, I used almond)